moremoban/moban/README.rst

 Work with files in a git repo
 ================================================================================

-`gitfs2 <https://github.com/moremoban/gitfs2>`_ is installed by default since v0.6.1
+`gitfs2 <https://github.com/moremoban/gitfs2>`_ is optional since v0.7.0 but was
+installed by default since v0.6.1

 You can do the following with moban: